esphome/esphome-docs/components/sensor/msa3xx.rst

 low-g accelerometers (`datasheet <https://cdn-shop.adafruit.com/product-files/5309/MSA311-V1.1-ENG.pdf>`__) with ESPHome.
 The :ref:`I²C <i2c>` is required to be set up in your configuration for this sensor to work.

+MSA301 and MSA311 are almost identical sensors.
+The only difference is the ADC resolution.
+MSA311 has fixed 12-bits resolution while MSA301 ADC is 14-bits and it can be configured to do 8, 10, 12, or 14 bits measurements.

 This component provides acceleration data in m/s², orientation information, and tap detection.
 XYZ axes can be calibrated and transformed to match the physical orientation of the sensor.